-V. CHLOROPHYLL
+VI.
+CHLOROPHYLL

 - A. Prepare 0.5 mg/l rhodamine WT solution from the stock solution (if needed) - a.
 Retrieve 100mg/l rhodamine stock solution from refrigerator. - b.
 Warm to room temperature by placing in a warm water bath for 5-10 minutes. - c.
 Rinse clean 1000-ml volumetric flask 3 times with DI water. - d.
 Fill 1000-ml volumetric flask halfway with DI water. - e.
 Rinse 5-ml volumetric pipette once with stock solution.
 Release rinse into sink with water running to allow waste to be flushed. - f.
-Pipette exactly 5.0 ml of the stock solution into 1000 ml volumetric flask using a volumetric pipette. - g.
+Pipette exactly 5.0 ml of the stock solution into 1000 ml volumetric flask using a volumetric pipette.

+- g.
 Dilute 1000 ml flask to the line with DI to form a 0.5 mg/l rhodamine WT solution.
 Cap tightly, invert, and swirl several times to homogenize.
-Fill a tall, black top V-2 calibration cup 2/3 full with the standard solution and place in a dark box. - h.
+Place standard in a tall V-2 calibration cup and place in a dark box. - h.
 Return stock solution to the refrigerator. - i.
-Rinse all waste in the sink and flush with plenty of water. - B. Go to the calibration menu and select "Port 3-BGA/Chlor."
-Select "Chlorophyll ug/L." This will also be a 2-point calibration with DI water and a rhodamine standard.
-Dry probes and probe guard with kim-wipes or a lint-free lab towel.
-Place the instrument in the V-2 chlorophyll calibration cup of standard.
-Once the temperature reading of the standard in the Device Calibration window is stable, record the temperature on the calibration sheet.
-From the EXO Total Algae chart, find the appropriate chlorophyll value in ug/L. Record that value on the calibration log and type it into the 1st point "Standard Value" box.
-In the "Type" box type "Rhod WT."
-For the 2nd point, type "0" as the value and "Pure Water" as the type. - C. Click "Start Cal".
-Once "Stable data" is displayed, click "Apply" and then click "Complete". - D. The program will prompt you to move on to the 2nd point.
-Remove the sonde from the chlorophyll standard and rinse the probes and probe guard with DI water.
-Place the instrument into a clean V-2 tall, black top calibration cup filled 2/3 with DI water. - E. Start the 2nd point calibration.
-Check for, and, if necessary, remove any air bubbles by gently lifting the sonde out of the calibration cup and then placing it back in.
-Once "Stable data" is displayed, click "Apply" and then click "Complete". - F. Review the calibration information and fill out the chlorophyll calibration section of calibration log sheet.
-If there is a warning, indicated by a red "X" on the screen, there is a problem with the chlorophyll probe and it will need to be replaced.
+Rinse all waste in the sink and flush with plenty of water. - B. Rinse the probes and black probe guard with DI water.
+Remove probe guard and dry it with a lab towel.
+Dry the sonde probes with kim wipes.
+Place the probe guard back onto the sonde. - C. Place the sonde in the chlorophyll calibration cup. - D. In the calibration section of KOR, under the "Select Parameter to Calibrate" heading click the small arrow to the left of the TAL-PE box.
+Another box will appear below the TAL-PE box.
+Click on the <calibrate> button in the Chlorophyll (ug/L) line. - E. Allow the temperature to stabilize.
+Once it is stable use the EXO Rhodamine WT calibration chart to determine the standard value.
+The chart can be found in the front of the calibration log book or on the wall in the lab.
+Enter the chart value in the "Standard Value" box. - F. Once "Data Stablitiy" reads "Stable" click the <Apply> button at the bottom of the screen.
+Click the <Add Another Cal Point> button. - G. Remove the sonde from the chlorophyll calibration cup.
+Rinse the probes and black probe guard with DI water.
+Place the sonde in a calibration cup with clean DI water. - H. Change the "Standard Value" to 0 - I. Once "Data Stability" reads "Stable" click the <Apply> button at the bottom of the screen.
+Click the <Complete Calibration> button at the bottom of the screen. - J. Record the chlorophyll zero calibration information on the Chlorophyll zero line of the calibration log sheet.
+Record the rhodamine temperature in the temperature line, and the chlorophyll standard value in the Rhodo WT equivalent line of the calibration log sheet.
+Record the chlorophyll standard calibration information on the Meter reads line of the calibration log sheet.
+Click the <Exit> button at the bottom of the screen.

-VI.
+VII.
 TURBIDITY